Course Number and Title: EDD 273 Advanced Solid Modeling

 - Develop 3D sketches of mechanical components and assemblies.

 - Create surface models.

-- Synthesize advanced solid modeling skills through an advanced reverse engineering project.
+- Apply advanced solid modeling skills through an advanced reverse engineering project.

-- Dismantle, measure, and sketch a multi-component mechanical assembly.
+- Manipulate, measure, and illustrate a multi-component mechanical assembly.

 - Develop a complete virtual model of a multi-component mechanical assembly.

 - Create a complete detailed drawing set for a multi-component mechanical assembly.

 - Use advanced parametric modeling commands to incorporate constraints and degrees of freedom to a multi-component mechanical assembly.

 - Design and develop a complete parametric model of a complex mechanical assembly/system using parametric modeling software while working within a team.

 - Develop the design for a consumer product based on a set of constraints and specifications.